FuckingNode/fuckingnode.github.io/docs/learn/audit.md

 ## Availability

 Where `EXP` indicates only experimental support, and `YES` and `NO` indicate the obvious.
+This table is only updated when compatibility changes, don't mind the version number being "outdated".

 | Support    | NodeJS npm | NodeJS pnpm | NodeJS yarn | Deno | Bun | Go | Cargo |
 | :--------- | ---------- | ----------- | ----------- | ---- | --- | -- | ----- |